skip to Main Content

 That’s a great way to get extra ventilation when you need it.
 It’s also necessary if you want to eliminate the exhaust fans from bathrooms.

 2. Efficiency.
 The second reason to go big is for efficiency.
 If you’ve done research, you know that ceiling fans are more efficient at lower speeds.
-It’s the same with all fans.
+It’s the same with other fans.
 (Actually, it’s called efficacy, not efficiency, but I’ll let you decide whether you want to go down that rabbit hole.)

 Here are some data I gathered while writing this article.
 I ran my Zehnder ERV at different air flow rates and looked at the power usage.